AndersDeath/diary2/000-current.md

 # 14 November - Tuesday - Yerevan - 411 day of immigration

 I got a little bit of alcohol today.
 I feel relaxed and nice.
 Also I wanted to update some soft for Ksusha on laptop, but it doesn't work. it means that I need to postpone getting rid of my internet for a day.
 I need to clarify this.
 I need fast internet connection before I fix the situation with Ksushas programs.
 Also the day was nice and pretty easy.
-I visited my podolog and she
+I visited my Podologist and she looked on my heels.